Vruchishah/ten-days-of-voice-agents-2025/types of agent/Commerce/readme.md

-# 🛒 Day 9: E-commerce Voice Agent - Diablo
+# 🛒 Day 9: E-commerce Voice Agent

 ## Project Overview
 This project successfully implements a **Voice-Driven Shopping Assistant**, named **Diablo**, for Day 9 of the Murf AI Voice Agent Challenge.
 The agent is built following a structured architecture inspired by the **Agentic Commerce Protocol (ACP)** principles, separating the conversational AI from the core commerce logic (catalog and orders).